 Cognitive psychology is the only branch of psychology that has its sole focus on the nature of internal mental processes.
 It comprises of how people reason, learn and recall.

-These psychologists study areas like memory, emotions, perception, personality traits, and motivations.
+These personality psychologists study areas like memory, emotions, perception, personality traits, and motivations.
+Personality psychologists can also conduct research into interesting topics around the human brain.

 Cognitive psychologists concentrate on the thought process and how people’s brain acquire, process, and retain information.